 Tinfoil Enclaves: A Technical Overview

-What are enclaves?
+What are secure hardware enclaves?

-Secure enclaves, sometimes called Trusted Execution Environments or TEEs, are hardware security features that create hardware-level isolation for programs.
-Compatible processors and GPUs developed by NVIDIA, AMD, or Intel can be configured to establish a completely separate environment within the server, where both the program and data remain encrypted and inaccessible — even to the server's own operating system, hypervisor, or to the broader cloud infrastructure including the cloud administrators.
-You can think about it as an architecturally-isolated bare metal machine inside a server.
+Compatible processors and GPUs developed by NVIDIA, AMD, or Intel can be configured to establish a completely separate environment within the server, where both the program and data remain encrypted and inaccessible — even to the server's own operating system, hypervisor, or cloud administrators.
+In essence, a secure enclave acts like a physically isolated, tamper-resistant environment within a server.

 Why are enclaves hard to use?